ClickHouse/ClickHouse/docs/en/query_language/create.md

 It is not possible to set default values for elements in nested data structures.

-### TTL expression
+### TTL Expression

 Defines storage time for values.
 Can be specified only for MergeTree-family tables.
 For the detailed description, see [TTL for columns and tables](../operations/table_engines/mergetree.md#table_engine-mergetree-ttl).

 ## Column Compression Codecs

-By default, ClickHouse applies to columns the compression method, defined in [server settings](../operations/server_settings/settings.md#compression).
-Also, you can define compression method for each individual column in the `CREATE TABLE` query.
+By default, ClickHouse applies the compression method, defined in [server settings](../operations/server_settings/settings.md#compression), to columns.
+You can also define the compression method for each individual column in the `CREATE TABLE` query.

 ```
 CREATE TABLE codec_example